GO Transit rail services: Maintenance facilities

 The Willowbrook Rail Maintenance Facility is GO's original rail maintenance facility, covering 18600 m2.
 It is along the Lakeshore West line, directly west of Mimico GO Station, and directly north of Via Rail's Toronto Maintenance Centre.
 The yard includes four progressive maintenance bays, a locomotive shop, a coach repair shop and storage tracks for 21 trains.

 In 2018, GO Transit opened the Whitby Rail Maintenance Facility, along the Lakeshore East line.
 This second rail maintenance facility is 500000 ft2, more than twice the size of Willowbrook.
 It includes two progressive maintenance bays, repair shops for 11 coaches and 12 locomotives, two washing stations and storage tracks for 13 trains.
 The facility was constructed to handle service expansions, which include the GO Transit Regional Express Rail program.

+As of 2025, Alstom handles the operation and maintenance of GO trains.